Exit your forbearance

 Just as mortgage forbearance may differ between the federal agencies, Fannie Mae, or Freddie Mac, so does the repayment of the amounts that were suspended during the forbearance.
 The following information provides some of the specific repayment options offered by each agency.

-Homeowners with mortgages owned or guaranteed by Fannie Mae or Freddie Mac may be eligible for different repayment options following your forbearance.
-Fannie Mae and Freddie Mac do not require a lump sum payment at the end of the forbearance
+Homeowners with mortgages owned or guaranteed by or may be eligible for different repayment options following your forbearance.
+Fannie Mae and Freddie Mac do not require a lump sum payment at the end of the forbearance.

 - If you are unable to repay your missed payments all at once and can afford to pay a higher monthly mortgage payment for a period of time, you may be eligible for a repayment plan, which allows you to repay past due amounts over a period of time.